-Although this diy oatmeal body scrub is an excellent exfoliator, is also kind to the skin.
+Although this DIY oatmeal body scrub is an excellent exfoliator, it is also kind to the skin.
 The oatmeal soothes the skin, the sugar exfoliates and the oil provides the moisturizing benefits.

 It leaves the skin smooth and glowing and can be applied in all skin types, even sensitive skin.

 Oatmeal protects the skin and is particularly effective in moisturizing dry skin.
 Those with skin issues such as eczema can benefit from using oatmeal on their skin as it has anti-inflammatory properties.

 This post contains affiliate links.
 In the event of a sale, I get rewarded a small commission, at no extra cost to you.

 - 1 Homemade Oats Scrub For Glowing Skin

 - 4 Finally

 This recipe can be tailored to your individual taste.
 You can either use a carrier oil such as jojoba, grapeseed, or olive oil or if you prefer something less oily, you can also use honey as the base.